 The Board separately reviews the performance of the Managing Director at least annually.
-The Chairman conducts a one on one interview with the Managing Director assessing performance against agreed key performance indicators.
+The Chair conducts a one on one interview with the Managing Director assessing performance against agreed key performance indicators.
 The Board then considers the results and the performance of the Managing Director as a whole, and discusses the outcome of the review with the Managing Director.

-The senior executive and Managing Director evaluation process has taken place in respect of FY2015 in accordance with the process outlined above.
+The senior executive and Managing Director evaluation process has taken place in respect of FY2016 in accordance with the process outlined above.

-Details regarding the remuneration framework of Spark Infrastructure, including an explanation of how senior executives' remuneration is tied to Spark Infrastructure's performance, are set out in the Remuneration Report.
+Details regarding the remuneration framework of Spark Infrastructure, including an explanation of how senior executives' remuneration is tied to Spark Infrastructure's performance, are set out in the Remuneration Report (in the 2016 Annual Report).
 A Clawback Policy applies to remuneration granted under the Short Term and Long Term Incentive Plans.
 The Policy allows the Board to clawback remuneration granted under the Short Term and Long Term Incentive Plans if subsequent events show that a reduction is appropriate, for example, in the event of fraud or dishonesty by the particular executive.

-Consistent with the requirements of the Corporations Act and Spark Infrastructure's Trading Policy (http://sparkinfrastructure.com/wp-content/uploads/2014/07/Spark\Trading\Policy-21\Feb\2014.pdf), senior executives are prohibited from entering into hedging arrangements or other transactions in financial products that operate to limit the economic risk associated with their entitlements under the Group's remuneration schemes.
+Consistent with the requirements of the Corporations Act 2001 (Cth) and Spark Infrastructure's Trading Policy (http://sparkinfrastructure.com/wp-content/uploads/2017/03/Trading-Policy-Dec-2016-Final.pdf), senior executives are prohibited from entering into hedging arrangements or other transactions in financial products that operate to limit the economic risk associated with their entitlements under the Group's remuneration schemes.